mithila-2000/dp-machinelearning/README.md

 # 🤖 Machine Learning App
 ```
-Find the species of a Penguin
+Find the species of Penguin

 Description of the app ...